boardshapes/boardshapes/serialization/serialization_spec.md

 #### Structure

-The value of the first 4 bytes in the chunk is the shape's unique number as a 32-bit unsigned integer.
+The value of the first 4 bytes in the chunk is the shape's unique number as a big-endian 32-bit unsigned integer.

-The next 8 bytes are the X and Y positions of the shape's top-left corner in the source image, both of them as 32-bit integers.
+The next 8 bytes are the X and Y positions of the shape's top-left corner in the source image, both of them as big-endian 32-bit integers.

-The next 4 bytes are the number of vertices in the shape as a 32-bit unsigned integer.
+The next 4 bytes are the number of vertices in the shape as a big-endian 32-bit unsigned integer.

-The remaining `(number of vertices) * 8` bytes are the X and Y positions of each vertex in the shape, both of them as 32-bit integers.
+The remaining `(number of vertices) * 8` bytes are the X and Y positions of each vertex in the shape, both of them as big-endian 32-bit integers.

 [Insert Diagram Here?]